- Look the other way

 I've collected the beginning egg, a turkey for five days in a row, the lovely flamingo for ten days in a row, a hamster for concentration (yep, babyish but it works for me :-)) and help in analysing what I'm doing.
 The daily statistics even show whether you're using sight, sound, and touch in your writing.
 Not totally serious but interesting.

-Again this site is free for the first month, then $5 a month.
+This site is free for the first month, then $5 a month.
 If you find yourself falling behind in your word count, it might be worth a look.

 I'd love to know how you'd answer any or all of these questions, so please use the comments box below and let's discuss the best strategies for re-motivating ourselves when we feel worn out.